Command-line interface: Operating system command-line interfaces

-Although the term 'shell' is often used to describe a command-line interpreter, strictly speaking, a 'shell' can be any program that constitutes the user-interface, including fully graphically oriented ones.
-For example, the default Windows GUI is a shell program named EXPLORER.EXE, as defined in the SHELL=EXPLORER.EXE line in the WIN.INI configuration file.
-These programs are shells, but not CLIs.
+Although the term shell is often used to describe a command-line interpreter, strictly speaking, a shell is a command interpreter and processor and by extension a program that provides an interface (either a user interface (command-line interface, GUI, etc...) or a programming interface) to a command interpreter and processor and to the broad capabilities of the operating system.
+For example, the default Windows GUI is a shell GUI named EXPLORER.EXE, as defined in the SHELL=EXPLORER.EXE line in the WIN.INI configuration file.
+This program strictly speaking is a shell GUI and by extension a shell (strictly speaking, the Windows shell is shell32.dll not explorer.exe which is a shell GUI for shell32.dll), but it is not a CLI (command-line interpreter) nor a shell CLI (shell command-line interface).

 Application command-line interfaces

 Application programs (as opposed to operating systems) may also have command-line interfaces.

 An application program may support none, any, or all of these three major types of command-line interface mechanisms: